-Petya, a new variant of the previously known ransomware, has attacked small and large organizations, hitting some very big companies like Maersk, Cadbury, Merck, Deutsche Post and many other.
+Petya, a new variant of the previously known ransomware, has attacked small and large organizations, hitting some very big companies like Maersk, Cadbury, Merck, Deutsche Post and many others.

 What is important?

-Before we will go into details how you can protect your company in the future, check few MOST IMPORTANT facts and answers.
+Before we will go into details on how you can protect your company in the future, here are the MOST IMPORTANT facts and answers.

 Quick facts and answers